 Quantity: Over 20 available

-Seller: Grand Eagle Retail, Mason, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Hardcover.
 Condition: new.
 Hardcover.
 Software engineering is as much about teamwork as it is about technology.
 This introductory textbook covers both.
 For courses featuring a team project, it offers tips and templates for aligning classroom concepts with the needs of the students' projects.
 Students will learn how software is developed in industry by adopting agile methods, discovering requirements, designing modular systems, selecting effective tests, and using metrics to track progress.
 The book also covers the 'why' behind the 'how-to', to prepare students for advances in industry practices.
 The chapters explore ways of eliciting what users really want, how clean architecture divides and conquers the inherent complexity of software systems, how test coverage is essential for detecting the inevitable defects in code, and much more.
 Ravi Sethi provides real-life case studies and examples to demonstrate practical applications of the concepts.
 Online resources include sample project materials for students, and lecture slides for instructors.
 This introductory textbook addresses the main challenges of software development, and offers tips and templates for a student team project.
 To meet user needs, software is developed by eliciting requirements, adopting iterative methods, designing modular systems, verifying implementations, and using metrics and data to track progress.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781316511947